Balancing Producer Fairness and Efficiency via Prior-Weighted Rating System Design: Introduction

 \section{Introduction}

-Online marketplaces are mediated by ratings such as star ratings: e.g., \score{4}{5}.
-These ratings influence consumer choices, which in turn drive producer economic outcomes.
-We study the impact of rating system design on producers' welfare: conditional on item quality, ratings and reviews may be noisy or depend on factors outside the producer's control \citep{salganik2006experimental}.
-This variance in {\em ratings} translates into a substantial variance in {\em producer experiences} on the platform, especially early on in their tenure: for example, on eBay, a seller's first negative rating is associated with a substantial drop in that seller's growth rate on the platform \citep{cabral2010dynamics}.
-Neglecting this variance in producers' economic experience is detrimental to the marketplace: in online labour marketplaces, many highly effective workers are underutilized simply due to a lack of previous experience on the platform \citep{pallais2014inefficient}.
-We view this variance in producer outcomes as a form of individual {\em unfairness}: conditional on true producer quality, outcomes may differ substantially between producers.
+Rating systems that capture user (consumer) feedback, such as thumbs-up or five-star ratings, are central to online platforms.
+These ratings influence consumer choices, which in turn drive creator (producer) outcomes ranging from virality to economic opportunity.
+Given the consequential nature of these rating systems on platforms and on producers, are there better---and worse---ways to design them?
+We study the impact of the design of these rating systems on producers’ welfare.
+Conditional on item quality, ratings and reviews may be noisy or depend on factors outside the producer's control \cite{salganik2006experimental}.
+This variance in {\em ratings} translates into a substantial variance in {\em producer experiences} on platforms, especially early on in a producer's tenure: for example, on eBay, a seller's first negative rating is associated with a substantial drop in that seller's growth rate on the platform \cite{cabral2010dynamics}.
+Neglecting this variance in producers' economic experience is detrimental to the market: in online labor marketplaces, many highly effective workers are underutilized simply due to a lack of previous experience on the platform \cite{pallais2014inefficient}.
+We view this variance in producer outcomes as a form of individual {\em producer unfairness}: conditional on true producer quality, outcomes may differ substantially between producers.
+On the other hand, platforms try to simultaneously learn about products considered to be high quality by consumers, to match consumers to as many high-quality products as possible.
+We refer to this goal of optimizing for consumer experience as {\em efficiency}.